hardzork/simple-github-clone/README.md

 Hardzork's GoStack 7.0 Challenge 05

 This project uses React concepts such as PropTypes, Web Components, Styled Components and States.
-It aldo uses the Github API to list repositories and their issues.
+It also uses the Github API to list repositories and their issues.

 ## Challenge description